 Who are we?

 It’s been more than 53 years since Gault&Millau published its first restaurant review.
-Today, qualified Gault&Millau reviewers evaluate more than 10,000 restaurants and hotels each year, across thirteen countries.
+Today, qualified Gault&Millau reviewers evaluate more than 10,000 restaurants and hotels each year, across 23 countries.

-In 2016, Gault&Millau Australia’s team of qualified restaurant reviewers evaluated more than 870 restaurants across Sydney, Melbourne, Brisbane and Canberra.
-That’s nearly 3,000 dishes!
+In 2018, Gault&Millau Australia’s team of qualified restaurant reviewers evaluated more than 850 restaurants across all Australian capital cities and major regional areas.
+That’s nearly 2,500 dishes!
 We take the process of evaluating restaurants very seriously, as we understand the impact that scores and hat ratings can have on business.
 Our reviewers use the same strict standards as all our international counterparts, which have been well honed over five decades.
 This framework allows us to benchmark Australia’s chefs and restaurants alongside the best in the world.

 As Australia’s first international restaurant guide, we continue to be impressed by the quality of talented professionals we have in Australia.
 We are proud to show off to the world that our restaurants that are well on par with, if not superior to, their international counterparts.